donald-okara/preprolib/README.md

 In this example, the `cat_or_num()` function is used to identify numerical and categorical columns in the DataFrame `df`.
 The output shows that the `Age` and `Income` columns are identified as numerical, while the `Gender` column is identified as categorical.
 The `City` column is ignored as specified in the `ignore_list`.

-## Contributing

-Contributions to preprolib are welcome!
-For bug reports, feature requests, or questions, open an issue or submit a pull request.
-See [Contribution Guidelines](CONTRIBUTING.md) for details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or inquiries, reach out to us at contact@example.com or visit our website at https://example.com.
+For questions or inquiries, reach out at isoedonald@gmail.com